The difference between niche and cage in B2B SaaS positioning

 And it’s built by people who are either amateur or insecure...

-They simply don’t know how to craft a story that cuts across.....verticals, use cases, company sizes, and buyer personas.
+Amateur because...they simply don’t know how to craft a story that cuts across.....verticals, use cases, company sizes, and buyer personas.

-They have a zero-sum view of the world.
+Insecure because...they have a zero-sum view of the world.
 And they feel new tools cannot make space in an already crowded market...

 Don’t believe them blindly!
 Don’t lock yourself into a cage (thinking it is a niche).
-Don’t start believing you are a kitten when you might actually be a cub.
+Don’t start believing you are a kitten when you might actually be a cub

 There is a difference...between a niche and a cage!